 — Rock 'n Roll Highway 67 —

 Location.
+36° 4.027′ N, 90° 57.44′ W. Marker is in Walnut Ridge, Arkansas, in Lawrence County.
+Marker can be reached from SW Front Street south of West Elm Street, on the right when traveling south.
+Located at Guitar Walk near the Walnut Ridge Train Station.
 Touch for map.
 Marker is at or near this postal address: 109 SW Front St, Walnut Ridge AR 72476, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Jerry Lee Lewis (here, next to this marker); Johnny Cash (here, next to this marker); Billy Lee Riley (here, next to this marker); Roy Orbison (a few steps from this marker); Wanda Jackson (a few steps from this marker); Conway Twitty (a few steps from this marker); Sonny Burgess (a few steps from this marker); When The Beatles Came to Town (about 600 feet away, measured in a direct line).
+Jerry Lee Lewis (here, next to this marker); Wanda Jackson (here, next to this marker); Carl Perkins (a few steps from this marker); Billy Lee Riley (a few steps from this marker); Johnny Cash (a few steps from this marker); Conway Twitty (a few steps from this marker); Sonny Burgess (a few steps from this marker); When The Beatles Came to Town (about 600 feet away, measured in a direct line).
 Touch for a list and map of all markers in Walnut Ridge.